Katagami, Akita: History

 The area of present-day Katagami was part of ancient Dewa Province.
 During the Edo period, the area came under the control of the Satake clan, who ruled the northern third of the province from Kubota Domain.
 After the start of the Meiji period, the area became part of Minamiakita District, Akita Prefecture in 1878 with the establishment of the modern municipalities system.

 The city of Katagami was established on March 22, 2005, from the merger of the three towns of Iitagawa, Shōwa and Tennō (all from Minamiakita District).
+The "kata" in "katakami" refers to Hachirogata Lagoon.

+The city badge has a red circle and green arc depicting people, with the blue and green arcs depicting Lake Hachiro.

 Government

 Katagami has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.
 The city contributes one member to the Akita Prefectural Assembly.
-In terms of national politics, the city is part of Akita District 2 of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Akita 2nd District of the lower house of the Diet of Japan.

 Economy

 The economy of Katagami is based on agriculture and commercial fishing.